-Baltimore County is improving Towsontown Boulevard infrastructure and traffic flow through two projects which will conclude in March 2018.
-The first project began in spring 2017 and will widen the roadway to allow for additional turn lanes from Towsontown onto Osler Drive.
-New traffic signals will be installed at the intersection of Towsontown and Osler.
-Work on the project will be complete in fall 2017.
+Baltimore County is improving Towsontown Boulevard infrastructure and traffic flow through two projects which will conclude in summer 2018.
+The first project to widen the roadway to allow for additional turn lanes from Towsontown onto Osler Drive began in spring 2017 and finished in December 2017.
+New traffic signals were installed at the intersection of Towsontown and Osler.

 The second project involves installing a new sewer pipe underneath Towsontown Boulevard.
-Construction will stretch from Bosley Avenue west beyond Osler Drive.
+Construction began in late January 2018 starting from west Osler to progress eastward toward Burke Avenue.
 The center lanes of Towsontown will be excavated to make way for the installation.
-This project will be ongoing from September 2017 until March 2018.
+This project will be ongoing until summer 2018.

 Construction update: ongoing roadwork - 8/28/17